Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 | Facebook  | 88472.2        | 48892.7      |
 | Instagram | 90269.1        | 47458.1      |
 | YouTube   | 85879.7        | 50589.8      |

+## Do homeowners tend to spend more or less time on social media compared to non-homeowners?